Asian stocks fell ahead of the US inflation test - ExBulletin

 The dollar index was held stable at 95.764, after falling 0.5% on Friday, but has support at 95.568.

-In the commodities markets, gold was a little firmer at $ 1,795 an ounce but below its January high of $ 1,831.
+In the commodities markets, gold was a little firmer at US $ 1,795 an ounce, but below its January high of US $ 1,831.

-Oil prices eased early in the trade, after climbing 5% last week, helped in part by supply disruptions over unrest in Kazakhstan and blackouts in Libya.
+Oil prices eased early in the trade, climbing 5% last week, helped in part by supply disruptions over unrest in Kazakhstan and blackouts in Libya.
+[O/R]

 Sources